Keljin Blevins: Northern Arizona Suns (2019–2020)

-After going unselected in the 2019 NBA Draft, Blevins played on the Portland Trail Blazers Summer League team and signed a training camp contract with the team on September 30, 2019.
+After going unselected in the 2019 NBA draft, Blevins played on the Portland Trail Blazers Summer League team and signed a training camp contract with the team on September 30, 2019.
 He was waived at the end of training camp.

 After being waived, Blevins was selected with the 15th overall pick in the 2019 NBA G League Draft by the Northern Arizona Suns.
 He averaged 4.3 points and 2.8 rebounds in 35 games in his first professional season.

 Portland Trail Blazers (2020–2022)

 Blevins was signed by the Trail Blazers to a two-way contract on November 25, 2020.
-Blevins made his NBA debut on December 23, 2020, playing four minutes while shooting 0–2 from the field with one assist in the fourth quarter of a 100–120 loss to the Utah Jazz in the Trailblazers' season opener.
+Blevins made his NBA debut on December 23, 2020, playing four minutes while shooting 0-for-2 from the field with one assist in the fourth quarter of a 100–120 loss to the Utah Jazz in the Blazers' season opener.
 The appearance made him the first former Montana State player to play in an NBA game.

 On September 23, 2021, Blevins signed another two-way contract with the Trail Blazers.

 Rapid București (2022–2023)

-In 2022, Blevins joined Rapid București of the Liga Națională, averaging 4.8 points, 3.2 rebounds, and 1.2 assists per game.
+In 2022, Blevins joined Rapid București of the Liga Națională, averaging 4.8 points, 3.2 rebounds and 1.2 assists per game.
 He was released on March 3, 2023.

+Sudbury Five (2023–2024)

+On November 25, 2023, Belvins signed with the Sudbury Five.

+Indonesia (2024–present)

+In April 2024, Belvins joined the Pacific Caesar of the Indonesian Basketball League (IBL) to replace Nick Wiggins.
+In December 2024, Belvins joined the Bima Perkasa Jogja for the 2025 IBL season.